Fellowship, Postdoctoral Fellow Human Genetics, RPCCC (1989)

 Service Activities:

-As a Board member I support the 434North mission to grow and support the entrepreneurial ecosystem in WNY.
-This organization holds a business competition resulting in $1mil for the top company and $500k for the runners up.
+As a Board member I support the 43North mission to grow and support the entrepreneurial ecosystem in WNY.
+This organization holds a business competition resulting in $1mil for the top 5 companies.
 These young companies in addition to the funds are incubated at Seneca One and must take up residency in western NY for at least 1 year.
-Life science company successes include 2 companies focused on democratizing clinical trials in communities outside of large academic medical centers as well as enrolling individuals from non white populations.
-The portfolio companies include founders of color, women and as an organization 43North strongly supports inclusive companies that will leverage the talent across our community for their growth.; Board Member
+Companies meeting milestones may receive additional follow on funding.
+Past winners include life science companies focused on democratizing clinical trials in communities outside of large academic medical centers as well as enrolling individuals from non white populations.
+The portfolio companies include founders of color, women and as an organization 43North strongly supports inclusive companies that will leverage the talent across our community for their growth.; 43North Board Member Treasurer and Chairman of the Compensation Committee (2014–present)

-As a Co Director of GEM work with Jennifer Surtees (Co-Director GEM) to achieve GEM's goals.; Co Director of GEM (Genome, Environment, Microenvironment)
+As a Co-Directors of GEM Jennifer Surtees and I work together to continue to advance GEM's goals.; Co Director of GEM (Genome, Environment, Microenvironment)

 The CTSI Steering Committee enables the members of the Buffalo Translational Consortium in their translational research programs goals as part of the mission funded by the CTSA.
 The CTSA provides experts in team science, funding for pilot projects, cores (ie. BNAC Imaging Core, Informatics), community engagement and outreach and training for the next generation of translational scientists with an emphasis on diversity, equity, and inclusion.; CTSI Steering Committee